ryanhamilton/questdb.io/docs/concept/deduplication.md

 Deduplication can only be enabled for [Write-Ahead Log (WAL)](/docs/concept/write-ahead-log) tables.
 :::

-It is important to specify the upsert keys correctly for deduplication.
+Choosing the UPSERT KEYS correctly is crucial to ensure that deduplication functions as expected.

 ## Deduplication UPSERT Keys